tezos-commons/baseDAO/README.md

 Further steps are given in assumption that `stack` tool is used to compile the project.
 For how to obtain `stack` see [The Haskell Tool Stack](https://docs.haskellstack.org/en/stable/README/) tutorial.

-Also, you may need the very basic knowledge of Haskell and Lorentz, if this is your first time writing contracts on Lorentz, consider reading [the Lorentz documentation](https://gitlab.com/morley-framework/morley/-/blob/1fdefdb8c081235971cacc002b6704b709349d5c/code/lorentz/README.md).
+Also, you may need the very basic knowledge of Haskell and Lorentz if choosing the Lorentz variant.
+Consider reading [the Lorentz documentation](https://gitlab.com/morley-framework/morley/-/blob/1fdefdb8c081235971cacc002b6704b709349d5c/code/lorentz/README.md).

 ## Build Instructions